-Need to take an English test for admission?
+Need to take an English test for admission to the MPP, MIA or MDS?
 Here’s what to keep in mind.

 English proficiency is one of our more clear-cut admissions requirements – you must meet the standards we set.
 But don’t let an English test bring you down!
 With enough preparation and time, we know you can do it.